jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 In a relational database, the data model is of **tables** AKA relations.
 Tables have **rows** (AKA tuples, records) and **columns** (AKA attributes, fields).
 The order of rows and columns is insignificant.

 Representing reality in terms of entities, attributes and relationships occurs during the [conceptual design phase](#conceptual-design) of database development.
-Per Ullman (2006), **many different relational schemas could be used to model any given reality;** the best designs will (1) suit the underlying business processes, and (2) be [normalized.](#normalization-and-integrity)
+Per Ullman (2006), **many different relational schemas could be used to model any given reality;** the best designs will suit the underlying business processes and be [in a normal form.](#normalization-and-integrity)

 #### Relationships between entities